openprocurement/openprocurement.api/docs/source/meat.rst

 Qualification in MEAT
 ---------------------

-During auction Bidder can bid with his bid price and see normalized price of her bid against normalized bids of other bidders.
+During auction Bidder can bid with his/her bid price and see normalized price of his/her bid against normalized bids of other bidders.
 Ranking in auction is performed with normalized price where both price value and other `Bid.parameters` are taken into consideration.